This red chili coconut chutney with its spicy, sweet and tangy taste will awaken your senses. Pair it with idlis or dosas for a wholesome breakfast.

 Have you tasted red chilli coconut chutney?

 You would remember it if you did – it is fiery, tangy and has a hint of sweetness from the jaggery.
-This chutney is a common fare in South Indian homes but in restaurants (at least the ones in Bombay), idlis and dosas are traditionally paired with white coconut chutney and sambar.
+This chutney is common fare in South Indian homes but in restaurants (at least the ones in Bombay), idlis and dosas are traditionally paired with white coconut chutney and sambar.

 So, if you never had the opportunity to taste this red coconut chutney before, here’s your chance to make it at home.